 Chia seeds contain approximately 85–93% insoluble fibre (IDF) and 7–15% of soluble dietary fibre (SDF) (source).
 Both are essential for good health, but let’s take a quick look at how each type of fibre will benefit you specifically…

 - Insoluble fibre does not dissolve in water and helps to move digestion along, preventing constipation and other bowel-related issues.

 - Soluble fibre dissolves in water and forms a thick gel substance in the stomach.
 It slows down digestion which, in turn, helps to stabilise blood sugar levels, keep the gut healthy and reduce appetite.

 A high-fibre diet has been closely linked to a lower risk of stroke, heart disease, diabetes and some types of cancer, particularly bowel and colon.

 But research shows that most of the UK don’t get enough fibre.
 The RDA is 30g, but the average intake falls at a mere 18g.
 Think you’re undergoing it?
 Chia seeds (and Purition!) make for a convenient way to boost your daily intake.

-Many nutrition experts believe that chia seeds can help with weight loss.
+One of the biggest chia seeds health benefits is weight loss.
 This is partly due to their high protein, fibre and healthy fat content, despite being fairly low in calories.
 Foods that are high in these three key nutrients are typically very filling and can, therefore, reduce cravings and unnecessary snacking.

 But most of chia’s supposed weight-loss power comes from the fact that they absorb up to 10 times their weight in water.
 This helps to fill up the stomach and slow down the rate of digestion, leading to an even bigger boost in satiety.
 On the other hand, some studies conclude that chia seeds do not impact (positively or negatively) weight loss efforts.